sergiorp6/openshift_django/README.md

 installation on OpenShift.
 The Django project name used in this repo is 'mydjangoapp' but you can feel free to change it.

 I've set this up as MySQL 5.5 and included crispyforms (http://django-crispy-forms.readthedocs.org/en/latest/) because they are crispy.

+This isnt the ideal production config, but it will get you up and running pretty quick and includes some basic logic to allow you to run a local instance as well.

 Running on OpenShift
 --------------------